Haricz/dst_guide/Wigfrid.md

 		(!)		- as much as possible
 		(?)		- up to you (can be zero), or if needed

+	  MUST:		- uninstall the game if you don't achieve this
+	  BONUS:	- it's okay if you don't
 	     *    	- note

 ----- DAY 1 to DAY 2 -----